wuyingjie1002/like_spider/like_spider/doc/en/readme.txt

 excel.saveFile(data, 'test.xlsx')

-In actual development, when instantiating each object, you can
+Note: In actual development, when instantiating each object, you can

 from like_spider import *